Superstitious (song)

 "Superstitious" is a 1988 single released by the Swedish rock band Europe.
 It was the first single released from the album Out of This World.
 It charted at #31 in the Billboard Hot 100, #9 at the Mainstream Rock Tracks and #34 in the UK Singles Chart.
 It was the last song by Europe to chart in the US.

-The video for "Superstitious" was filmed at Castle Gould, on Long Island, New York.
+The video for "Superstitious" was filmed at Hempstead House, on Long Island, New York.
 When performing the song live, Europe often include a part of Bob Marley's "No Woman, No Cry" in the middle of the song.